 Whatever your situation, we can help with your tax planning, when necessary consulting with leading colleagues in areas such as trusts, wealth planning, immigration and employment.
 This full-service offering is something that accountancy firms cannot match.

 We advise on the tax benefits of charitable giving and philanthropy, an area in which we have particular experience, acting for more than 50% of the leading charities in the UK alone.
 And we can advise when things go wrong, with a team dedicated to tax investigations and controversy.

 Each situation is different, but as a firm established more than a century ago, we can draw on a wealth of previous cases when assessing new ones.
 ‘We’ve got a huge amount of experience in dealing with tricky situations,’ says partner Claire Harris.
 ‘To the extent that there’s any type of complexity, we’ll have seen something like it before.’

 Across the Americas, Europe and Asia, governments have offered various streamlined measures or amnesty programs in an effort to get individuals back into the tax net.
-We have helped thousands of individuals and families around the world negotiate these amnesty programs and put their tax affairs in order.
+Our experienced team of tax solicitors have helped thousands of individuals and families around the world negotiate these amnesty programs and put their tax affairs in order.

 For further help or informationGet in touch

 Highly Regarded Tax Expert in Japan - Eric Roose